+http://faculty.washington.edu/wlloyd/courses/tcss562

-Spring 2017 http://faculty.washington.edu/wlloyd/courses/tcss562 Tutorial 1 - Benchmarking Amazon EC2 Disk Performance Disclaimer: Subject to updates as corrections are found Version 0.10 - Groups up to 2 are allowed...
-Scoring: up to 10 pts credit on the midterm exam The purpose of this tutorial is to introduce creating Amazon spot instances on Amazon EC2 to then walk through testing the performance of EBS-backed and instance-store backed disk volumes using Bonnie++, a disk and file system performance benchmarking tool.
-To complete this tutorial, you will need to have Amazon Cloud Credits as the tutorial is not free.
-The tutorial may be done using a free tier t2.micro instance, but this only allows for benchmarking of a GP2 EBS volume.
+Tutorial 3 - Introduction to Amazon EC2: Benchmarking Disk Performance

+Disclaimer: Subject to updates as corrections are found Version 0.10 - Groups up to 2 are allowed...
+Scoring: 20 pts maximum

+The purpose of this tutorial is to introduce creating Amazon spot instances (Virtual Machines) on Amazon EC2, and then to walk through testing the disk performance of EBSbacked and instance-store backed disk volumes using Bonnie++, a disk and file system performance benchmarking tool.
+To complete this tutorial, the use of Amazon Cloud Credits is required as creating EC2 spot instances is not free.

 EBS, elastic block store, provide disk volumes which are mounted to Amazon EC2 virtual machines.
 EBS volumes are replicated disk volumes which are served to the VMs over the network in contrast to instance-store volumes which are hosted using local hardware.

+Amazon EC2 instances, also known as virtual machines or VMs have a letter designating the family, and a number identifying the generation.
+Presently there are 5 generations (1-5).
+Most families do not have 5 generations of instances. (only m) Instances combine a family letter and generation number followed by a period and a size (small, large, xlarge, 2xlarge, 4xlarge, 8xlarge, etc.) The sizes correspond to the same configuration but an increasing quantity of available resources (CPU cores, memory, network capacity, storage capacity) The most common instance families include:

+с Compute Optimized Instances Typically fast CPUs, but less memory m General Purpose Instances More memory than C-family, slower CPUs r High Memory Instances More memory than C or M t Burstable instances (cpu-time limited) Lower-cost instances with CPU quotas f FPGA Instances Instances with an on-board programmable FPGA h/hs Storage-optimized instances Instances with enhanced disk capacity (HDDs) i Storage-optimized instances Instances with enhanced disk capacity (SSDs) p/g GPU Instances Instances with on-board GPU(s) х Extra-high memory Instances with extreme memory

+Less common instances include:

 It is recommended to complete the tutorial using a web browser from the same operating system as your Putty or SSH client (e.g. Ubuntu terminal).

+It is recommended to use the same region for cloud resources throughout TCSS 562.
+Consolidating resources in one region reduces the likelihood of accidentally creating resources in another region and forgetting to terminate them resulting in accidental charges.

-Complete the tutorial using the US-EAST-1A Virginia Region.
-1. Launch an EBS-backed Amazon EC2 Ubuntu 16.04 instance First, log into the AWS management console, and navigate to the EC2 Dashboard.
-Click on the "Spot Requests" option on the left-hand menu: INSTANCES Instances Spot Requests Reserved Instances Scheduled Instances Dedicated Hosts Next, Select the "Request Spot Instances" button: Request Spot Instances ^{ - 10} points are provided as replacement points for missed questions on the midterm exam As in the screenshot, configure the spot request as follows.
+1. Launch an EBS-backed Amazon EC2 Ubuntu 16.04 instance

+First, log into the AWS management console, and navigate to the EC2 Dashboard.
+Click on the "Spot Requests" option on the left-hand menu:

+INSTANCES

+Instances

+Spot Requests

+Reserved Instances

+Scheduled Instances

+Dedicated Hosts

+Next, Select the "Request Spot Instances" button:

+Request Spot Instances

+As in the screenshot, configure the spot request as follows.
 If the parameter is not specified, keep the default value.

-Request type: Request (one-time) Target capacity: 1 AMI: (select from the dropdown) Ubuntu Server 16.04 LTS (HVM) Instance type: c3.large Network: default
+Request type: Request (one-time)

+Target capacity: 1

+AMI: (select from the dropdown) "Ubuntu Server 16.04 LTS (HVM)"

+Instance type: c3.large

+Network: default

 Availability Zone: Select specific zone/subnet...

 Check, us-east-1e, default subnet

-Check the pricing history (click the button)

-Set your max price (per instance/hour)

-Select a value at your discretion.
-At least 10 cents is recommended.

-Click on the <Next> button

-Now, the next screen is "Step 2 - Configure".
-Check the box for Instance Store, "Attach at launch" ...
-EBS volumes:
+This fixes our VM to be created in a specific data center within the Virginia region.
+Data centers are called "availability zones" (AZs).
+Each AWS account relabels AZs so that not everyone has the same mapping for us-east-1a.
+This spreads out requests for resources better.

+For the EBS volume:

 Change the capacity from 8GB to 15GB.
 The default amount of 8GB does not provide us with enough free space for the Bonnie++ disk benchmark.
 7,520 MB is required.
-Key pair name: